MJubairahamed/Jubair-Tech-Mindspace/SpringBoot/FAQs.md

 ## **🔹 Core Spring Boot Questions**

-### ** What is Spring Boot, and how is it different from Spring Framework?**
+### What is Spring Boot, and how is it different from Spring Framework?
 ✅ **Spring Boot** is a framework that simplifies **Spring-based applications** by eliminating XML configuration, providing embedded servers, and enabling auto-configuration.
-    ✅ **auto-configuration** A key feature enabling this is Auto Configuration, which automatically sets up your application based on the dependencies present on the classpath.
+✅ **auto-configuration** A key feature, which automatically sets up your application based on the dependencies present on the classpath.
 ✅ **Providing production-ready** features like metrics, health checks, and externalized configuration.

 **Key Differences:**